rubatopy/rubato/docs/source/intro.rst

 The above code creates a game object with a circular hitbox at position :code:`(100, 100)`.
 We've also specified that we'd like for the circle to be rendered green.

+This is how we do class parameters in rubato.
+Game Object and Component classes take in a dictionary of parameters.
+You can find all the :ref:`default options<defaults>` in our docs.

 You might notice that after running this code, nothing happens.
-Thats because the game loop hasn't started.
+That's because the game loop hasn't started.
 To start Rubato's engine, run:

 .. code-block:: python